Scholarships

 • Full time enrollment

-• STEM Major
+• Woman in STEM Major

 • Minimum GPA of 3.0